Ever wonder what happens to your current community property during your divorce?

 - Cheryl McGirr

-- Comments Off on What happens to property during a divorce?
+- Comments Off on Ever wonder what happens to your current community property during your divorce?

 Divorce – Community and Separate Property

 What happens to property during a divorce?
 All property obtained or acquired during a marriage is generally deemed or presumed to be community property unless it is specifically identified as the separate property of one spouse.

 In Texas, things identified or deemed to be separate property will not be divided in divorce.

 What is community property?
 Anything that is not separate property!
 (Texas Family Law Code, FAM 3.002)

 During a divorce, it is important that both parties know what type of property is involved in the divorce and what is separate property and what is community property.
 This knowledge may determine or influence what each party receives in the final settlement.

 The Texas Family Code requires that the Court divide the community property of the spouses in a manner that the Court deems “just and right.”
 This means the Court is not required to divide the property 50-50 and can consider a variety of factors in deciding what is “just and right.”
 These factors can include fault in the divorce, disparity in earning power, disparity in amount of separate property, etc.